Donation & Charity app iOS

 Hey Dribbblers!

 This is a charity app concept.
-The app allows caring people to donate money for different projects.
+The app allows caring people to donate money montly or once for different projects. (part 2)